cal-sailing/wind2web/README.txt

 3. add the following three cron jobs:

-/etc/init.d/weewx start
+@reboot /etc/init.d/weewx start
 * * * * * /home/admin/wind2web/wind2appspot.py
 * * * * * ( sleep 5; /home/admin/wind2web/pushWind2appspot.sh )

-note: these cronjobs should be run as root (at least the restat one) therefore in order to add them use this: sudo crontab -e
+note: these cronjobs should be run as root (at least the start one) therefore in order to add them use this: sudo crontab -e